Research aim, approach, etc.

 The work to examine central bank communication is organized into four groups.
 The Theoretical Models Group conducts model analyses using both macroeconomic and game theory.
 The group is led by Kosuke Aoki and consists of six members.
 The Survey Group examines the response of consumers and businesses to central bank signals and the causes of such response (or lack of it).
 This group is led by Kozo Ueda and consists of four members.
 The Unstructured Data Group explores the current state of central bank-private sector communication using textual information such as policy decision documents and transcripts of speeches by top policy decision makers.
 The topic of this research is the communication between the central bank and the private sector.
 Since such communication takes the form of documents, statements, speeches, press conferences, etc., it is necessary to convert such unstructured data into a manageable form to analyze it (see Figure 2).
 The leader of this group is Takayuki Mizuno, who has extensive experience in research applying text mining techniques in the field of economics.
 He is joined by Kiyoshi Izumi, who has extensive research experience in the field of text mining and the development of machine learning methods applied to financial markets, as well as Kota Watanabe and Tsutomu Watanabe, who also have research experience in this field.
 The work of the Case Study Group focuses on information transmission by the Bank of Japan from 2000 onward.
 This group is led by Kiyohiko G. Nishimura and consists of four members.

 The four groups will conduct their research in parallel.
 For example, after constructing a particular theoretical model, we will test the model using unstructured data and publish the results as one article.
 Further, to allow members to update each other on the progress with their work, we will hold Skype meetings once a month and workshops to discuss our findings once every six months.
-In addition, for the research in each of the four groups, obtaining information from, and working jointly with, central banks in Japan and abroad is essential, and we have been able to gain Shigeyuki Shiratsuka (director of the Bank of Japan Institute for Monetary and Economic Studies), Andrew Levin (former FRB senior advisor, currently professor at Dartmouth University), and Oreste Tristani (European Central Bank senior economist) as research collaborators to act as points of contact with these central banks.
+In addition, for the research in each of the four groups, obtaining information from, and working jointly with, central banks in Japan and abroad is essential, and we have been able to gain Shigenori Shiratsuka (former director of the Bank of Japan Institute for Monetary and Economic Studies, currently professor at Keio University), Andrew Levin (former FRB senior advisor, currently professor at Dartmouth University), and Oreste Tristani (European Central Bank senior economist) as research collaborators to act as points of contact with these central banks.